NathanKr/my-use-action-state-hook-playground/README.md

 <h2 id="points-of-interest">Points of Interest</h2>
 <ul>
-    <li>altough the motivation for this repo is server actions the propsed solution can be used for any action not just server. for example u can use it e,g, to fetch data on the client</li>
+    <li>altough the motivation for this repo is server actions the propsed solution can be used for any action not just server. for example ,you can use it e,g, to fetch data on the client</li>
 </ul>

 <h2 id="references">References</h2>